 Consult the outcome of attack table below to determine how the defending unit must react.

-If the defender is unable to retreat into an unoccupied tile, it is eliminated.
+the defender is unable to retreat into an unoccupied tile, it is

 Terrain is assumed to occupy the entirety of a cell.
 This means that if any part of the LOS from one cell passes through closed terrain; forest, hill, or built-up-area, the entire LOS is blocked.
 LOS is always measured from the center of the attacker's cell to the center of the target's cell.
 If a LOS passes along the side of two closed cells, then LOS is blocked.
 If LOS passes along the side of two cells and one is open, then LOS is not blocked.